ohsayan/all_asserts/README.md

 Your welcome to!
 > "No man is an island!"

 And I always stick to that belief!
-Please help me out in better formatting the output as mentioned in the [Further Enhancements](#further-enhancements) section.
+Please help me out in better formatting the output to make debugging easier.
 If you find an issue, go ahead a create one!
-(All doubts, questions, ideas are welcome)
+(All doubts, questions and ideas are welcome)